Skip to contents

 Compute weights

 We can add the weights to the data.
+This step is optional as most functions will recompute the weights.

 data_ex_weights <- data_ex |>

-mutate(weight = idid_weights(reg_ex, "Income"))
+mutate(idid_weight = idid_weights(reg_ex, "Income"))

 Visualize the weights